Dedicated To Delivering Accountability, Maximizing Compensation And Facilitating Your Recovery

 Misdiagnosis

-If a doctor makes the wrong diagnosis, they may in turn administer the wrong treatment.
-Depending upon what ailment the patient is suffering from, this could prove fatal, or lead to lifelong complications.
+If a doctor makes the wrong diagnosis, they may, in turn, administer the wrong treatment.
+Depending on the ailment the patient is suffering from, this could prove fatal or lead to lifelong complications.

 Emergency Room Errors